Topaz1618/-Plasticine/README.md

 ## Run demo
 ```
- // Be patient, the first frame needs to be initialized, the test case only processes one frame, so it may take a few seconds, You can also optimize, use your GPU, or add multi-threading
+ // The first frame needs to be initialized, so it may take a few seconds
  python slim_demo.py
 ```